AvaMGardiner/COMP1000-Introduction-to-Computer-Programming/README.md

 <p>I delved into the concept of program correctness and explored the differences between high-level languages, assembly languages, and machine languages.
 I learned about the crucial role that compilers play and how programs are executed by computer hardware.
 This unit served as a comprehensive introduction to the world of computer science.</p>

 **Technology Used**
-<p>The practical work in COMP1000: Introduction to Computer Programming involved programming in the Processing language (http://processing.org), which gave me experience with features that are used in many modern programming languages.</p>
+<p>The practical work in <ins>COMP1000: Introduction to Computer Programming</ins> involved programming in the Processing language (http://processing.org), which gave me experience with features that are used in many modern programming languages.</p>